ViniciusX22/ViniciusX22/README.md

 #### A little resume about the status of my journey:
 - 🔭 I’m currently working on my personal website!
-- 🌱 I’m currently learning Nuxt.js, Vue 3 and React;
+- 🌱 I’m currently learning Flutter;
 - 👯 I’m looking to collaborate on anything that's interesting and helps people;
 - 💬 Ask me about Javascript/CSS!
 I want to test my knowledge as well as help others learn;
 - 📫 How to reach me: contato@viniciusxavier.dev;